nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 As detailed above, once the record is added to the Kinesis data stream, the `messageConsumer` lambda will trigger the `CNMExampleWorkflow` .

-#### StartStatus

-The first task in the execution will report to Cumulus that the workflow has started execution and pass the CNM message to the next step in the workflow

 #### TranslateMessage

 `TranslateMessage` (which corresponds to the `CNMToCMA` lambda) will take the CNM object payload and add a granules object to the CMA payload that's consistent with other Cumulus ingest tasks, and add a key 'cnm' to 'meta' (as well as the payload) to store the original message.